MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/getting-started-with-usb-client-driver-development.md

 </thead>
 <tbody>
 <tr class="odd">
-<td><p><strong>Step 1</strong>—Read the [USB Specification 3.2](https://usb.org/document-library/usb-32-specification-released-september-22-2017-and-ecns).</p></td>
-<td>Learn about the industry specification and different components (device, host controller, and hub) of the architecture.
-It's important to understand the data flow model, how the host and device communicate with each other, and the format of the requests that the device expects.</td>
+<td><p><strong>Step 1</strong>—Read the [USB Specification 3.2](https://usb.org/document-library/usb-32-specification-released-september-22-2017-and-ecns) | Learn about the industry specification and different components (device, host controller, and hub) of the architecture.
+It's important to understand the data flow model, how the host and device communicate with each other, and the format of the requests that the device expects. |

 </tr>
 <tr class="even">
 <td><p><strong>Step 2</strong>—Obtain a test USB device.</p></td>